otrv4/otrv4/otrv4.md

    Bob's User Profile.

 **Alice:**
-(TODO: in the below, the "your" and "our" words are very confusing.)

 1. Generates an ephemeral ECDH secret key `x` and a public key `X`.
 2. Generates an ephemeral 3072-DH secret key `a` and a public key `A`.